alexholmes/blog/_posts/2012-11-12-hadoop-logging.markdown

 Imagine that you're a Hadoop administrator, and to make things  interesting you're managing a multi-tenant Hadoop cluster where data scientists, developers and QA are pounding your cluster.
-One day you notice that your disks are filling-up fast, and after some investigating you realize that the root cause is your MapReduce task logs.
+One day you notice that your disks are filling-up fast, and after some investigating you realize that the root cause is your MapReduce task attempt logs.

 How do you guard against this sort of thing happening?
 Before we get to that we need to understand where these files exist, and how they're written.
-The figure below shows the three log files that are created for each task in MapReduce.
-Notice that the logs are written to the local disk of the task.
+The figure below shows the three log files that are created for each task attempt in MapReduce.
+Notice that the logs are written to the local disk of the task attempt.

 ![parition](/images/hadoop-task-logs-location.png)

-OK, so how does Hadoop normally make sure that our disks don't fill-up with these task logs?
+OK, so how does Hadoop normally make sure that our disks don't fill-up with these task attempt logs?
 I'll cover three approaches.

 ## Approach 1: mapred.userlog.retain.hours